 Don’t I need my meniscus?

-It is always best to have your own normal meniscus.
+According to the patient guide to meniscus injuries, It is always best to have your own normal meniscus.
 For this reason, every attempt is made to repair a meniscus tear that may heal.
 However, for tears that are torn beyond repair, it is best to remove the torn piece.
 The piece that is torn does not function like a normal meniscus, so removing that piece does not decrease the amount of functioning meniscus.
 Leaving a torn piece may irritate the knee joint and cause the tear to get larger.
 Only the portion of the meniscus that is torn or diseased is removed.

 What are some of the possible complications of surgery?